Marktawa/fox-oil/ARTICLE.md

 ![Strapi Dashboard](https://paper-attachments.dropboxusercontent.com/s_DEA65C6CE85B8B99CB1CC70F901A2EB93FDCEBD4ABE886AF7F3FCEA073868233_1659961319101_strapi-dashboard.png)

 The left-hand side of the Strapi dashboard lists the **Content Manager** containing your content types.
 The **PLUGINS** option lists the plugins installed in your project. **Content-Type Builder** Plugin and **Media Library** Plugin are installed by default in your Strapi app.
-Select **Media Library** to see the image assets loaded with the blog template.

 ![Media Library Upload Plugin](https://paper-attachments.dropboxusercontent.com/s_DEA65C6CE85B8B99CB1CC70F901A2EB93FDCEBD4ABE886AF7F3FCEA073868233_1659964038093_media-library-upload-plugin.png)

 The **Media Library** Plugin is what you will use to upload images to your Amazon S3 bucket.
 If the Amazon S3 Upload Provider Plugin is working, images you upload in the **Media Library** should appear in your S3 bucket automatically.